 The relatives of legal permanent residents who may be sponsored include the spouse and unmarried children under 21 (F2A) and unmarried sons and daughters over the age of 21 (F2B).

 Note: In the case of the relatives in this second broad category, accompanying family members (spouse and/or unmarried children under 21) may be able to join the main beneficiary in adjusting status or coming to the U.S. without a separate petition.
-For example, if a U.S. Citizen was filing for his unmarried 24 year old daughter who had a 2 year old son, the child would be able to file an adjustment of status application (if they were in lawful status) or accompany his mother to the U.S. as a “derivative beneficiary.”
-This is true for all cases in this second category except the spouse of legal permanent residents.
+For example, if a U.S. Citizen was filing for his unmarried 24-year-old daughter who had a 2-year-old son, the child would be able to file an adjustment of status application or accompany his mother to the U.S. as a “derivative beneficiary.”
+This is true for all cases in this second category.

-Generally, the U.S. Citizen or legal permanent resident filing for his/her family member must file the I-130 petition with any required and supporting documents and the filing fee with the USCIS Chicago or Phoenix lockbox, depending on where the U.S. relative resides.
+Generally, the U.S. Citizen or legal permanent resident filing for his/her family member must file the I-130 petition with any required and supporting documents and the filing fee with the USCIS Chicago or Phoenix lockbox, depending on where the U.S. citizen or LPR lives or if an AOS application is being concurrently filed.

 My Case Scenario